 I've been cooking with lots of fresh pumpkin this fall ... mostly to fuel my pumpkin seed addiction.
 I just can't seem get enough of those crunchy seeds.

 Pumpkin is surprisingly versatile in savory recipes.
 I've used it in everything from chili to risotto, all with excellent results.
-And this creamy Pumpkin Soup is a favorite lately!
+And this Roasted Pumpkin Soup with Coconut Milk is a favorite lately!

 This cozy recipe is full of warm autumn flavors that are absolutely irresistible.
 It's tastes rich, but it's loaded with healthy veggies, which I consider a major win.
 The best thing about this recipe though (apart from it's delicious, savory taste) is that it's so easy to make.